Digital Nomad Tax

 Norway - Reine

-The lenght of the independent contractor visa is one year and is renewable.
+• Visa length: The length of the independent contractor visa is can go up to two years and is renewable.
 After three years, you can apply for permanent residence.

-You can find the checklist for your application on this page.
+You can find the checklist for your application for the Norwegian digital nomad visa here.

 Portugal (Schengen Area)

-Good weather, delicious food an nice beaches and nature, just some of the reasons why Portugal is a favourite under digital nomads.
+Good weather, delicious food an nice beaches and nature, just some of the reasons why Portugal is a favorite under digital nomads.

 Apart from mainland Portugal, you could also visit the islands of the Azores or Madeira with the Portuguese digital nomad visa.